 Established in 1927, the University of Cincinnati Law Review is one of the oldest and most respected legal journals in the country.
 Each volume is edited by 30 law students chosen each year on the basis of their grade point averages and writing ability.
 Second-year members write case notes on the impact of recent court decisions.
 Third-year students write in-depth editorial notes and oversee the UCLaw Review Blog.

 The Immigration and Nationality Law Review is one of only two major student-edited American law journals focusing on the increasingly important field of immigration law.
-Second and third year students are responsible for coordinating the production of the journal.
+Second and third year law school students are responsible for coordinating the production of the journal.

 The Freedom Center Journal is published jointly with the National Underground Railroad Freedom Center.
 Edited and published annually by law students, the FCJ covers a diverse range of issues related to race, gender, sexuality, class, freedom, justice and law.